 TRY: The acai bowls are renowned for a reason.
 Eaten for breakfast with an added dollop of almond butter, you’ll be full for hours.

 The lunch buffet at Ravi Shankar on Drummond Street is one of London’s best-kept secrets.
 For less than £10 you can feast on as many veggie Southern Indian delicacies as you like, including dosas, thalis and Bhel Puri.
-The flavour-packed dishes fly in the face of those who think Indian food is unhealthy.
+The flavour-packed dishes fly in the face of those who think Indian food has to be unhealthy.

 TRY: The mango lassi.